 Lung Men also represented and organized exhibitions for the succeeding generation of artists such as SHIH De-Jin (1923-1981), Richard LIN (1933-2011), JU Ming (b.
 1938) as well as artists who are members of Taiwan’s Ton Fan and Fifth Moon Art Group that spurred waves of modern 20th Century Chinese art from the late 1950s through the 1960s.
 These names include CHEN Ting-Shih (1913-2002), WU Hao (b.
 1931), LIU Kuo-Sung (b.
 1932), KU Fu-Sheng (1935-2017), CHUANG Che (b.
 1934), MA Hao (b.
 1935), HSIAO Chin (b.
 1936), and HAN Hsiang-Ning (b.
 1939).
 The gallery earned a reputation as a prominent and outstanding gallery managing industry-leading abstract contemporary artists in Asia.

-In the early 1990s, gallery director Lily Lee aimed to expand into an international operation; Lung Men Art Gallery entered the international art markets of New York, Chicago, London, Paris, and Tokyo and established long term business relationships with top international art dealers.
-During this period of time, Lily Lee was living and traveling between New York and Taiwan, while her only son, Jeffrey, completed his elementary and high school education in New York.
+In the early 1990s, gallery president, Lily Lee, aimed to evolve Lung Men Art Gallery into an international operation and entered the international art markets of New York, Chicago, London, Paris, and Tokyo, and established long-term business relationships with the most reputable international dealers and gallerists.
+During that time, Lily Lee was living and traveling between New York and Taiwan while her son, Jeffrey Lee, completed his elementary and high school education in New York City.